James Bond music: "007 Theme"

-"007 Theme", not to be confused with the "James Bond Theme", is an adventure theme composed by John Barry in 1963 for the Bond film From Russia with Love.
+"007 Theme", also known as "007 Takes the Lektor", is an adventure theme composed by John Barry in 1963 for the Bond film From Russia with Love.

 "The John Barry Seven" had pop chart hit with a cover version of Elmer Bernstein's theme to The Magnificent Seven that included seven beats repeated throughout the theme.
 Barry used seven beats throughout the "007 Theme".

 It became a secondary theme for the Bond films, being used throughout the series, primarily during action scenes.
 Its most notable appearances are: